koaswin/jewellerycare/README.md

 # jewellerycare
-this is based on jewellery details and maintane safe
+this is based on jewellery details and maintenance safe